buveges/WrensBookshelf/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs in local check.

+## Second Resubmission
+* Fixed NEWS.md file, now should be in the correct format.

 ## Resubmission
 This is a resubmission after the initial submission did "not pass the incoming checks automatically".
 In this version I have: